akashdiphazra/akashdiphazra/README.md

 - 🤔 I’m looking for help with industry automation and building intelligent computing systems that could automate industry with less human efforts.
 - 💬 Ask me about Software Development, Machine learning, Internet Of Things, Industry Automation.
 - 😄 Pronouns: He/Him/His
-- ⚡ Fun fact: How do some people become good IT Professional, because they just keep googling stuffs and keeps on working.
+- ⚡ Fun fact: How do some people become good IT Professionals, because they just keep googling stuffs and keeps on working.

 <h3 align="left">Programming Languages:</h3>